TRON-Bioinformatics/vafator/README.md

 Expected VAF (f) is calculated as follows:

 ![Expected VAF](images/expected_vaf_formula.png)

-This is a simplification of the power calculation in Carter, 2012.

 The purity in a given tumor sample can be specified with the parameter `--purity primary 0.5`.